 Start of the festival: Lights-On

-Tips for Festival of Lights 2017
+Tips for Festival of Lights 2019

-Some of my photos of the Festival of Lights
+My photos of the Festival of Lights

 The last couple of years, the Festival of Lights has been a great success.
 For 10 days, most of the landmarks in Berlin were even more impressive than they normally are.
 Obviously I enjoyed the great illuminations myself as well.
 Some of the better photos you could see above already but here are a few more: